ieru/kosa/README.md

 - Install required gems with the command:

 ```
-# (use 'rvm all do gem install sinatra .....' , instead, if you have rvm installed)

-Note: if you are using MacOs and RVM run this command first:
+Note: if you are using MacOs + RVM run this command first:

 $ sudo rvm osx-ssl-certs update all

+(use 'rvm all do gem install sinatra .....' , instead, if you have rvm installed)

 $ sudo gem install bundle bundler sinatra nokogiri rest-client json dm-core dm-sqlite-adapter rdf
 $ sudo gem install rdf-aggregate-repo rdf-isomorphic rdf-json rdf-microdata rdf-n3 rdf-rdfa